Genetic counselling for cardiac genetic tests

 All genetic counselling is conducted in accordance with the guidelines of the Human Genetics Society of Australasia, ensuring that high ethical and professional standards of clinical practice are maintained.

-Genetic counselling will be divided into two phone sessions.
+Genetic counselling will be provided over two phone sessions.

 - Pre-test counselling, which will occur prior to the genetic test:

-- Upon receipt of payment by Sonic Genetics, a genetic counsellor will contact you to arrange a mutually convenient time.
+- Upon receipt of your sample by Sonic Genetics, a genetic counsellor will contact you to arrange a mutually convenient time.
 Consultation takes approximately 30 minutes.

 - During this session, your genetic counsellor will answer any questions and address any concerns you may have.

 - At the end of the session, should you decide to go ahead with the testing, you will be asked to sign a consent form.
-This consent form will be sent to Sonic Genetics, and they will then proceed with testing your blood sample.
+This consent form will be sent to the testing laboratory, and they will then proceed with testing your blood sample.
 Please note that should you choose not to proceed with genetic testing, the test fee will be refunded in part.

 - Post-test counselling, occurs once you have received the genetic test result from your cardiologist: